muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 **purpose** Track the number of hours that clients use a specific software

 **principle** The company registers the project.
 Then, if a client uses the software, an employee marks the time that the client starts using the software.
 When the client stops using the software, the employee stops the time used.
+Then, the company can charge the client based on the total time recorded.

 **state**